 - certain way of selecting instruments in your wealth machines do not work very well

-When a machine do not work very well, you replace the cog within the machine, or that it does not measure up to what you envisioned when you started this method, you replace that wealth machine with another.
+When a machine does not work very well, you replace the cog within the machine, or that it does not measure up to what you envisioned when you started this method, you replace that wealth machine with another.

-The result may be better or worse, but looking at it in this way, you diligently focus on your goals you set out for your wealth and not lament that all is over just because you failed with a certain wealth machine.
+The result may be better or worse, but looking at it in this way, you diligently focus on the goals you set out for your wealth and not lament that all is over just because you failed with a certain wealth machine.

 The layer of Wealth Fund and Wealth Machines will always be around.
 Reflect on whether you need to improve or replace your Wealth Machines.

-Should you have more wealth machines
+Should you have More Wealth Machines?

 In my example, I probably have one main one.
-However, at times, I do experiment with different wealth machines and I realize that I may not have build up adequate competency and that the reward per effort is higher in the main one.
+However, at times, I do experiment with different wealth machines and I realize that I may not have built up adequate competency and that the reward per effort is higher in the main one.

 The friends who I am acquainted with tends to have a few different systems of building wealth:

 - A short term trading system and a long term dividend asset system